nitish2112/website/content/post/gem5-minor-cpu/index.md

 ![pipeline](pipeline.png)

 # The execution of the pipeline
-Now that we are aware of what are the key data-structures in each stage and how dis CPU connected to the pipeline and threads, we can look into how does the pipeline operate.
-Each pipeline has an event associated with it ???? which is scheduled for every clock tick.
+Now that we are aware of what are the key data-structures in each stage and how the CPU is connected to the pipeline and threads, we can look into how does the pipeline operate.
+Each pipeline has an event associated with it called "event" which is scheduled for every clock tick.
 Whenever the event fires, the evaluate() function of the pipeline class is called.
 The evaluate method of the pipeline class calls the evaluate method on each of the pipeline stages in the reverse order.
 The order here is important because the updates from the later stages of the pipeline should be visible to the earlier stages of the pipeline.
 Think of a very simple stall logic, if the execute stage decides to stall in the current cycle, fetch1, fetch2, and decode all should stall and should not change any state in the current cycle.
 This would not be possible if we evaluate the fetch1, fetch2 and decode before evaluating execute stage.
-The converse of this is however not true, in conventional processor pipelines there are no feed-forward paths and hence the evaluation of later stages do not depend on the evaluation of earlier stages in the pipeline.
+The converse of this is however not true, as in conventional processor pipelines there are no feed-forward paths and hence the evaluation of later stages do not depend on the evaluation of earlier stages in the pipeline.
 Once all the stages are updated in the reverse order, the latches are advanced, which means in the two element buffer, the tail is pushed to the head and a space for new entry is made at the tail.
 The code looks somewhat like this:

 ```c++
 void